Billy Hughes: Honorary appointments

 The Division of Hughes and the suburb of Hughes, Australian Capital Territory in Canberra are named after him.
-A park in Lane Cove, New South Wales, is named 'Hughes Park' after Billy and Dame Mary Hughes.
+A park in Lane Cove, is named Hughes Park after Hughes.

 In 1972, he was honoured on a postage stamp bearing his portrait issued by Australia Post.

 After marrying his wife Mary in 1911, the couple went on a long drive, because he did not have time for a honeymoon.
-Their car crashed where the Sydney–Melbourne road crosses the Sydney–Melbourne railway north of Albury, New South Wales, leading to the level crossing there being named after him; it was later replaced by the Billy Hughes Bridge.
+Their car crashed where the Sydney–Melbourne road crossed the Main Southern railway line north of Albury, leading to the level crossing there being named after him; it was later replaced by the Billy Hughes Bridge.